ess-dmsc/vmm-sdat/README.md

 ## Running the program
-In the run folder there are two scripts and example data that show how to use the convertFile utility. runConversionPcapng.py converts the Wireshark pcapng file example.pcapng into a root tree, whereas runConversionH5.py does the same with the example.h5 hdf5 file.
+In the run folder there is a script and example data that show how to use the convertFile utility. runConversion.py converts the Wireshark pcapng file example.pcapng into a root tree.
-Building on these two scripts you can construct your own scripts for file conversion.
+Building on this script you can construct your own scripts for file conversion.
 The meaning of the command line parameters is explained above.
 For sure you will have to change the mapping of FECs and VMMs to the axes of your detector.